romildo/straightline-java/README.md

 ## Building an abstract syntax tree

-Add a `Main` class to the project, with a `main` method that creates the the AST for the program given above, and print it.
+Add a `Main` class to the project, with a `main` method that creates the AST for the program given above, and print it.

 As an example, below is the AST for the program: